FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 ```
 The `<driver_name>.py` file contains code regarding the configuration settings you find in the `Manage Instruments` window and sets up the instrument.

-The `<driver_name>_ophyd.py` file contain code that describes how exactly you communicate with the instrument and describes its channels.
-This contains all commands that are sent to the instrument and how the read data is treated.
+The `<driver_name>_ophyd.py` file contains code that describes how exactly you communicate with the instrument and defines the available channels.
+This file contains all commands that are sent to the instrument and specifies how the read data is treated.

+# Drivers for PyPi
+If you want to share your driver with others, all you have to do is create a PyPi package out of the folder you created above.

+You can ofcourse also fork our [driver repository](https://github.com/FAU-LAP/CAMELS_drivers) and create a pull request with the new driver you wrote and we will be happy to add your driver to PyPi for you.
+Or you can also send us
-The driver should have the following folder structure
+To do this the driver should have the following folder structure:
 ```
 <driver_name>
 └─> dist (this is automatically created by python -m build)